mushtaq96/my_tech/Prompts.md

 - For each keyword/phrase, recommend the best section of my CV where I should place it (Summary, Skills, Experience, Education, Cover Letter).

 6. Optimization Rules
-- Optimize suggestions for ATS keyword scanning but keep them natural for human recruiters.
+- Optimize suggestions for ATS keyword scanning but keep them natural for German human recruiters.
+Use concise, punchy German phrases suitable for CVs in Germany.
+- Adjust sentence structure and word order to sound natural to German recruiters without changing factual content (“mit Schwerpunkt auf”, “im Bereich”, active verbs first).
+- Avoid long sentences.
 - Always prioritize truth over keyword stuffing.
 - You may suggest slight embellishments (e.g., framing adjacent experience more strongly), but you must:
   (a) Tell me exactly which part is being embellished.
   (b) Confirm whether it’s realistic for me to self-learn quickly so I can defend it confidently in an interview.

+7. Final Deliverable:
+- Updated CV bullets / summary ready for ATS & human recruiters.
+- Executive summary (6 lines, German-native phrasing).

 ## Top 1% Prompts for telc B2 Speaking Practice with LLMs